Charlie Blackmon: 2011–2016

 The Colorado Rockies called Blackmon up to the majors for the first time on June 6, 2011.
 Blackmon recorded his first MLB hit on June 8 against Dustin Moseley of the San Diego Padres with a one-out single to right field.
 He recorded his first MLB RBI on June 11 against Matt Guerrier of the Los Angeles Dodgers, driving in Seth Smith with a single.
 Blackmon hit his first MLB home run on July 1, his 25th birthday, as a pinch hitter against Joakim Soria.
 He broke his left foot while baserunning on July 7 and missed the rest of the season.
 He finished 2011 with a .255 batting average in 27 games.

-Blackmon split the next two season between the Rockies and Triple-A. Combined in 2012 and 2013, Blackmon hit .301 with 8 home runs and 31 RBI in 124 games for the Rockies.
+Blackmon split the next two seasons between the Rockies and Triple-A. Combined in 2012 and 2013, Blackmon hit .301 with 8 home runs and 31 RBI in 124 games for the Rockies.
 After the 2013 season, the Rockies traded Dexter Fowler to the Houston Astros, creating an opening for Blackmon to win the center field job in 2014.

 Entering the 2014 season, Blackmon competed for playing time in center field with Brandon Barnes, Corey Dickerson and Drew Stubbs.
 In the Rockies' home opener on April 4, Blackmon notched six hits from the leadoff spot in a 12–2 win over Arizona Diamondbacks.
 He homered, doubled three times, and tallied five RBI.
 He joined Ty Cobb, Jimmie Foxx, Edgardo Alfonzo, and Shawn Green as the only players in MLB history to have six hits, five RBI, and four extra-base hits in one game, a feat since matched by Anthony Rendon and Shohei Ohtani.
 Blackmon was named to the 2014 MLB All-Star Game, the first selection of his career.
 In his first full season in the majors, Blackmon finished with a .288 batting average, 28 stolen bases, and 19 home runs.
 In 2015, Blackmon stole a career-high 43 bases and hit .287.

 On April 14, 2016, the Rockies placed Blackmon on the disabled list with turf toe.
 He returned to the lineup two weeks later.
 Blackmon was named the NL Player of the Week for the weeks of June 20 and August 15.
 At the conclusion of the 2016 season, Blackmon won a Silver Slugger Award for the first time in his career.
 He batted a slash line of .324/.381/.552, which were all the career highs up to that point.
 This went along with 29 home runs and 82 runs batted in.